-2.732.79 Once the vendor has been chosen through the bid evaluation process, the regulatory body should consider cooperation with the regulatory bodies of those States in which the same vendor has supplied similar plants, and especially of the State of the vendor, if possible.
+2.79 Once the vendor has been chosen through the bid evaluation process, the regulatory body should consider cooperation with the regulatory bodies of those States in which the same vendor has supplied similar plants, and especially of the State of the vendor, if possible.
 The possible benefits of information on the experience of other States are clear and this could influence the tentatively planned regulatory approach.

-2.742.80 In many cases, it is helpful to accept the use of technical standards of the vendor State or of a State having oversight experience with a reactor of the type selected.
+2.80 In many cases, it is helpful to accept the use of technical standards of the vendor State or of a State having oversight experience with a reactor of the type selected.
 It is also useful to learn from the earlier independent analyses and safety assessments of this technology performed in other States.
 Furthermore, other regulatory bodies can give insights into the levels of quality achieved by key manufacturers and other suppliers, and this allows for better focusing of the auditing and evaluation of these organizations.

-regulations and standards of the supplier State.
+2.81 A common option chosen in the past for regulation by States into which a first nuclear power plant was being imported was to use the regulations and standards of the supplier State.
 This had an advantage in that the supplier knew in detail which requirements it had to meet, and it was easier for the regulatory body because of the criterion that such a plant was licensed in the supplier State.
 However, this approach has a significant disadvantage.
 The importing State's regulatory approach should be aligned with the approach of the regulations adopted, and keeping abreast of all changes in these regulations is difficult.
 If the State subsequently purchases a plant from a supplier with a different regulatory approach or a different licensing system, or if a major backfitting programme is implemented, the two systems would have to be reconciled.

-2.762.82 If the option chosen by the State is to use and/or further to develop its own system, the State could continue to base its regulatory framework on the approach found most suitable in Phase 2.
+2.82 If the option chosen by the State is to use and/or further to develop its own system, the State could continue to base its regulatory framework on the approach found most suitable.
 The State could make the necessary adjustments throughout Phase 2 or Phase 3, depending on the state of readiness of the regulatory body, and on the basis of the experience gained during implementation of the first nuclear power plant project.
 The regulatory body should have a clear understanding of the basis for the regulations so that subsequent regulatory actions or changes can be fully and knowledgeably evaluated.

-2.772.83 Experience has shown that periodic meetings between high level officials as well as technical staff of the regulatory body and the operating organization are essential.
+2.83 Experience has shown that periodic meetings between high level officials as well as technical staff of the regulatory body and the operating organization are essential.